 Taste & Quality

-The Metropolitan Market Standard focuses on quality, animal welfare, and of course, flavor.
-Our meat has to be delicious, so we only purchase meat we love, from suppliers we know and trust.
-From grass-fed beef, to free-range chickens, we have the very best for your table.
+The Metropolitan Market Butcher Shop standard focuses on quality, animal welfare, and, of course, flavor.
+Our meat has to be consistently delicious, so we only purchase cuts we love from suppliers we know and trust.
+From grass-fed beef to free-range chickens, we offer the very best for your table.

 Standards & Practices

-The meat we sell is what we cook ourselves – free of added hormones, growth stimulants, antibiotics, and preservatives.
-We insist that all animals are naturally raised, live stress‑free, and are fed a vegetarian diet.
+The meat we sell is what we cook ourselves—free of added hormones, growth stimulants, antibiotics, and preservatives.
+We insist that all animals be naturally raised, living stress free on a vegetarian diet.

 Painted Hills